rkunwar/ubank-assessment/README.md

 Each test specs are named with their appropriate naming postfixed by .playwright.spec.ts.

 ## GITHUB ACTIONS
-TODO: Setup GITHUB CI pipeline for running tests if I have time
+GITHUB  CI Pipeline has been setup with two different steps one for API Tests and 1 for browser tests to keep the tests separation.